fe9lix/CodingKeys/README.md

 there's a constant loss of productivity when switching tools.
 If you don't want to edit all shortcut sets in every tool, you can instead use CodingKeys as an "abstraction layer".

-CodingKeys lets you define global shortcuts, which are dynamically re-mapped to existing shortcuts of other applications when you switch tools.
+CodingKeys lets you define unified shortcuts, which are dynamically re-mapped to existing shortcuts of other applications when you switch tools.
 All mappings can be conveniently edited in a single configuration file.
 The config file also gives you a nice overview over all shortcuts and grows as you add new apps to your coding toolbox.